 - Maintain the services provided to visitors by the Raja Ampat Homestay Information Center at Waisai harbour.

 - Maintain delivery of the services provided to Association members and guests by the Stay Raja Ampat website.

 Sustainable ecotourism in Raja Ampat

-Local communities wholeheartedly embrace conservation of both their environment and traditional way of life and locally owned ecotourism ventures are the foundation upon which international conservation efforts in Raja Ampat are based.
-You can read more about conservation efforts and how conservation is enshrined in local customary law on our Raja Ampat conservation programs page.
+Local communities wholeheartedly embrace conservation of both their environment and traditional way of life.
+Conservation is enshrined in local customary law, and locally-owned ecotourism ventures are the foundation upon which international conservation efforts in Raja Ampat are based.

-Your input is valued and will contribute to the conservation of the Raja Ampat Marine Protected Area, the island environment and the way of life of local people.
+Your input is valued and will contribute to the conservation of the Raja Ampat’s Marine Protected Areas, the island environment, and the way of life of local people.

-Homestays which are members of the Association are guaranteed to meet Association standards and are indicated on our accommodation page by this symbol:
+Homestays which are members of the Raja Ampat Homestay Association are monitored to ensure they meet Association standards.

 Supporting homestays which are members of the Association means you’ll have no surprises regarding available facilities and services and that you’ll have the Association’s support in the unlikely event of a problem that you can’t otherwise resolve.

 What are the Raja Ampat Homestay Association standards?